2019 FIVB Volleyball Girls' U18 World Championship

 The 2019 FIVB Volleyball Girls' U18 World Championship is the sixteenth edition of the FIVB Volleyball Girls' U18 World Championship, contested by the women's national teams under the age of 18 of the members of the Fédération Internationale de Volleyball (FIVB), the sport's global governing body.
 The final tournament was held in Egypt from 5 to 14 September 2019.
 Egypt were chosen as the hosts for this event for the first time.

 The finals involve 20 teams, of which 19 came through qualifying competitions, while the host nation qualified automatically.
 Of the 20 teams, 13 had also appeared in the previous tournament in 2017, while Cameroon and DR Congo made their first appearances at a FIVB Volleyball Girls' U18 World Championship.

-Italy are the defending champions, having won their second title in Argentina.
+The United States won the first title, after defeated Italy 3–2 in final.

 Qualification

 A total of 20 teams qualify for the final tournament.
 In addition to Egypt who qualified automatically as hosts, the other 19 teams qualify from five separate continental competitions.